Sustainability of Rendering

 Instead of wasting half of the meat we farm and buy, Rendering reclaims these unwanted “leftovers” and transforms them into ingredients for countless products — recycling 99% of this unwanted meat.

-Rendering Reduces Carbon Footprint
+Rendering Leads to a Reduced Carbon Footprint

 Rendering also protects the environment from the high greenhouse gas emissions of other disposal methods, reduces energy and water consumption, minimizes environmental impacts of animal agriculture and supports communities.

-Rendering avoids at least 90% of potential greenhouse gas emissions compared with industrial composting and sequesters 5 times the amount of greenhouse gas emissions as it emits.
+The environmental sustainability of rendering avoids at least 90% of potential greenhouse gas emissions compared with industrial composting and sequesters 5 times the amount of greenhouse gas emissions as it emits.

 If all renderable product were sent to the landfill, all available space would be used in 4 years.